carmigab/IS23-AM08/README.md

 Then some days ago i think i found a very pretty solution:

 to understand the idea we have to ask ourselves: what has to see the neural network?
-Well, for sure the current state of the personal shelf, and at least all the possible moves in the position
+Well, for sure the current gameStateRepresentation of the personal shelf, and at least all the possible moves in the position
 So... why not put them in the input then ? (for personal and common goals we need to do a deeper think)
 But, how can we encode the information of the move (YELLOW,YELLOW, BLUE) and all its permutations?
 I mean, how many different moves could there possibly even be out there?